Sergi7531/iati-prueba/README.md

 This endpoint will checkout the products in the cart.

-As a consequence of requesting this endpoint, an e-mail will be sent to some random e-mail address.<br/>
+As a consequence of requesting this endpoint an e-mail will be sent to the established e-mail address.<br/>

 The e-mail address can be changed in line 146 of [views.py](./shoppingcart/views.py)